Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

         It is left in for compatibility with older containers as it may be used in some 3rd party documentation that we are not aware of.

+    From the 2025 containers onwards, the directory with runscripts is in the PATH in the container if the module is loaded before entering the container.

 4. It creates a `bin` directory with scripts to be run outside of the container:

     -   `start-shell`: Serves a double purpose: